Aceix/ipfs-uploader-cli/README.md

 ## ipfs-uploader CLI

-Basic CLI to upload files to PFS and store the resulting CID in a smart contract.
+Basic CLI to upload files to IPFS and store the resulting CID in a smart contract.

+The project is based on Truffle and TypeScript.

 ### Usage
 - Clone repo and cd into repo directory
 - install deps with `npm install`
+- Compile and depoy smart contracts with `truffle migrate`
-- Compile with `tsc`
+- Compile TS with `tsc`
 - Install with `npm install -g .`
 - Provide necessary environment variables (ref: .env.sample)
 - Run with `ipfs-uploader`